What Happened?

 In mid-January 2026, Valve made one of the most significant changes to the CS2 economy in years, and they did it completely silently.
 The rare case drop pool has been disabled, meaning you can no longer receive legacy cases from your weekly care package.

-This wasn't announced in any patch notes.
+This wasn’t announced in any official CS2 blog post or patch notes.
 Community data trackers and case farmers noticed the change when their statistics showed exactly 0 rare case drops after January 8-9, 2026.
 The data is clear: rare cases have stopped dropping entirely.

 How the Drop System Worked Before